Winner's Curse Free Robust Mendelian Randomization with Summary Data: Conclusion

 \section{Conclusion}

 We introduced a unified two-sample Mendelian randomization within the summary data framework, referred to as Causal Analysis with Randomized Estimators (CARE), that accounts for winner's curse, measurement error bias, and genetic pleiotropy simultaneously.
 Through simulations and biomedical applications, we demonstrate that CARE delivers robust causal effect estimates with improved statistical power.
 More importantly, the CARE estimator enjoys rigorous theoretical guarantees under mild assumptions, which is often lacking for competing methods.
-The corresponding codes will be publicly available, and we plan to develop user-friendly software in the near future.

 \makeatletter {S.\arabic{section}} {S\arabic{equation}} {S\arabic{assumption}} {S\arabic{figure}} {S\arabic{thm}}